Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Introduction

-To address the problem of multi-entity knowledge transfer with heterogeneous feature schema, we propose an effective \textbf{M}ulti-entity \textbf{K}nowledge \textbf{T}ransfer algorithm (MKT for short).\footnote{Note that, for simplicity, we referred to the product as the source entity and the content post as the target entity in this paper.} MKT follows the pre-training \& fine-tuning paradigm.
+To address the problem of multi-entity knowledge transfer with heterogeneous feature schema, we propose an effective \textbf{M}ulti-entity \textbf{K}nowledge \textbf{T}ransfer algorithm (MKT for short).
+MKT follows the pre-training \& fine-tuning paradigm.

 During pre-training, MKT extracts useful knowledge from the source entity through training a multi-entity compatible base model.
-Due to the feature alignment issue, pre-training purely based on the source entity data, as done in the previous cross-domain research~\cite{zhang2022keep,liu2023continual}, is insufficient.
 To better accommodate for the second-stage fine-tuning, MKT adopts the mixed data from both source and target entities for pre-training and further develops a Heterogeneous Feature Alignment (HFA) module to align the heterogeneous feature schema of the two entities.
-In addition, MKT employs a Common Knowledge Extractor (CKE) and an Independent Knowledge Extractor (IKE) to extract the common and independent knowledge between two entities.
-To better capture the semantic meaning of different knowledge representations, MKT further designs an auxiliary task to enforce the common knowledge and entity-specific knowledge to be dissimilar.
+In addition, MKT employs one Common Knowledge Extractor (CKE) and two Independent Knowledge Extractor (IKE) to extract the common and independent knowledge between two entities.
+To better capture the semantic meaning of different knowledge representations, MKT further designs an auxiliary task to enforce the common knowledge and independent knowledge to be dissimilar.
 The resulting multi-entity base model is then plugged into the target domain model for fine-tuning.
+MKT performs hierarchical transfer of knowledge with different semantics, including user features, entity-shared features, sequence features and user-entity cross vector, and uses gate to filter the knowledge from the pre-training stage to obtain more suitable parts.
 This ultimately enhances the prediction performance for the target model (i.e., the content post recommendation model).

 To summarize, the main contributions of our work are as follows: \begin{itemize} \item[--] We propose an MKT framework to deal with the problem of multi-entity knowledge transfer with heterogeneous feature schema.
 MKT first trains a multi-entity base model with the mixed-domain data, and the resulting model is then applied to the target domain for knowledge transfer.